tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### So, after the transformation XFTs were empowered so they have a lot of responsibilities, they just do all the work they have.
 So does it in anyway affect your communication with them?
 Or since their responsibility increase?

 Yeah, I think it is a lot of open issues.
 For example it has been a lot of discussion if anybody in the team should be able to do anything or not.
 And when we have raised those kinds of questions to management we don't really get answers.
 We get answers more like: it's up to each XFT to decide.
 So some people want to know if they are a designer in a XFT or if they are broaden by learning node verification and systematisation and so on.
 We don't really get the answers for those questions so sometimes you can see that XFTs are sort of splitted in different areas.
 And I think MS2 is one of those teams that are a bit splitted right now cause they have Helena doing all system work and they have Nihal doing almost all node verification and they are sometimes sort of working a bit outside the team with their own tasks.
-Then they have some teams working with action feature [???].
+Then they have some people working with actual feature.
 That I think is a big problem.

 ### Do you think the team should be splitted and specialise or should everybody remain and be broad?

 I think they should be specialised but not splitted sort of.
-That they have their normal way that you are a designer in an XFT but when your required you also work with system and node verification and the opposite.
-But you have your main competence area but I don't think it is good when splitted.
-I think it is better when you only have a few test cases on the feature I think it is better when anybody does it and gets rid of it and also the node verification guy or girl can be a part of the systematisation.
+That they have their normal way that you are a designer in an XFT but when required you also work with system and node verification and the opposite, but you have your main competence area.
+But I don't think it is good when yoou get splitted, I think it is better when you only have a few test cases on the feature it is better when everybody does it and gets rid of it and also the node verification guy or girl can be a part of the systematisation of next.
 So that's my view.

 ### So nobody should gather knowledge and not spread it again?